Save Money on Your Northern Lights Trip: Tips & Tricks

 Cut Costs on Meals and Drinks

-Don’t overlook budget-friendly dining options, too.
-The legendary Raketten kiosk in Tromsø is known for its reindeer hot dogs and mulled wine, while Bæjarins Beztu Pylsur in Reykjavik prides itself on serving organic meat sausages.
+Street food and kiosks punch well above their weight in this part of the world.
+The legendary Raketten kiosk in Tromsø has built a reputation on its reindeer hot dogs and mulled wine, while Bæjarins Beztu Pylsur in Reykjavik has been turning out organic meat sausages for decades.

 Explore Free Walking Tours